-I have indicated, on the application, that: 1.
-I am not currently receiving HUD assistance in another unit 2.
+I have indicated, on the application, that:

+- 1. I am not currently receiving HUD assistance in another unit - 2.
 I am currently receiving HUD assistance in another unit.
-According to the current HIID losse if Lam living in a community and receiving HIID project based

 According to the current HUD lease, if I am living in a community and receiving HUD project-based assistance, I must provide a 30-day notice to the agent managing the property where assistance is currently provided.